DOVATO

 AEs leading to withdrawal 23 (6%) 7 (2%)

-*1 participant was excluded for receiving a TDF-containing regimen instead of a TAF-containing regimen.
+*1 participant was excluded for receiving a TDF-containing regimen instead of a TAF-containing regimen.1

 TANGO: Drug-Related AEs and Discontinuation Rates Through 196 Weeks2,3

-At Week 196 in the TANGO study among patients who switched to DOVATO at Week 1 (Early Switch), 6% experienced at least one Grade 2-5 drug-related AE.
+At Week 196 in the TANGO study, among participants who switched to DOVATO at Week 1 (Early Switch), 6% experienced at least one Grade 2-5 drug-related AE.
 For these Early-Switch patients, the most common drug-related AEs (all Grades, ≥2%) measured through Week 196 were weight increased (2%) and insomnia (2%).
 7% experienced an AE leading to withdrawal through Week 196.

-GEMINI 1 & 2: Drug-Related AEs and Discontinuation Rates Through 144 Weeks (Pooled Analysis)2,4
+GEMINI 1 & 2: Drug-Related AEs and Discontinuation Rates Through 144 Weeks (Pooled Analysis)3,4

 Drug-related AEs